truipl/gravity-forms-dotpay/ReadMe.md

 ## Requirements

   * The Gravity Forms plugin
-  * An account with Dotpay
+  * An account at Dotpay

 ## Installation

   1. Install the Gravity Forms plugin.
   1. Activate the Gravity forms plugin, and set settings as desired.
   1. Upload the Gravity Forms Dotpay Add-On to your `/wp-content/plugins/` directory.
-  1. Activate Gravity Forms Dotpay Add-On via Plugins menu in WordPress.
+  1. Activate Gravity Forms Dotpay Add-On via "Plugins" menu in WordPress.

 ## Using

-  1. Select 'Plugins' from the WordPress Admin menu.
+  1. Select "Plugins" from the WordPress Admin menu.
-  1. Click the 'Settings' link for the Dotpay plugin.
+  1. Click the "Settings" link for the Dotpay plugin.
   1. Enter your Dotpay Shop ID.
   1. Enter your Dotpay Shop PIN.
-  1. Select desired mode ('Production' or 'Testing').
+  1. Select desired mode ("Production" or "Testing").
-  1. Save the settings by clicking the 'Save Settings' button.
+  1. Save the settings by clicking the "Save Settings" button.

 **NOTE:** It may be required to disable the "Block external urlc" and "HTTPS verify" options in the Dotpay panel.